 Section 12-II.E.
-Upon consideration of such alternatives and factors, HAC a case-by-case basis, choose not to terminate assistance.
-A may, on · LONG N. M.V.
-O. A A.1.
-1. 6/1/10
+Upon consideration of such alternatives and factors, HACA may, on a case-by-case basis, choose not to terminate assistance.

 Family Absence from the Unit [24 CFR 982.312]

 The family may be absent from the unit for brief periods.
 HACA must establish a policy on how long the family may be absent from the assisted unit.
 However, the family may not be absent from the unit for a period of more than 180 consecutive calendar days for any reason.
 Absence in this context means that no member of the family is residing in the unit.